RConsortium/RBusiness/Maria/readme.md

-This part is for **accounting** and **finance**-focused used who wish to explore R and what R is to offer for accounting/finance.
+This part is for **accounting** and **finance**-focused user who wish to explore R and what R is to offer for accounting/finance and other business tasks

 The main focus here is on:

-- getting access to accounting information (XBRL, public accounting information, annual reports, financial data)r
+- getting access to accounting information (XBRL, public accounting information, annual reports, financial data)

 - reporting to external users: presentation of information using R tools (RMarkdown, Shiny, development of dashboards)